Play therapists use play as a communication tool to help children understand their world and deal with emotional distress and trauma

 Career prospects

 Once qualified and working in the profession you could choose to specialise in an area of play therapy, such as supporting victims of sexual abuse, drug abuse or domestic violence.
-It's also possible to develop the family therapy dimension of your work, or to work with children with specific physiological challenges, such as deafness.
-Some even go on to work with adults using play therapy.
+It's also possible to develop the family therapy dimension of your work by offering filial therapy, or to work with children with specific physiological challenges, such as deafness.
+Some may even go on to work with adults using play therapy.

 There are some opportunities to move into managerial roles.
 This could mean less time spent working directly with children, as you will have increased responsibility for the supervision of staff or a team of staff, the management of budgets and writing or presenting reports.